-- Level-One Certificate: A student may be TSI exempt to enroll in eligible Level One certificate workforce education dual credit courses in the eleventh or twelfth grade.
+Level-One Certificate: A student may be TSI exempt to enroll in eligible Level One certificate workforce (i.e., Career & Technical Education) dual credit courses.

 If a high school student is not TSI exempt or waived from taking the TSI Assessment, then the student will be required to take the TSI Assessment.
 High school students awarded partial TSI exemption or placement based upon sections of STAAR EOC, SAT, ACT, PSAT, or PLAN may be required to take sections of the TSI Assessment relevant to course selections.

 The TSI Assessment is divided into three component areas for Reading, Writing, and Mathematics.
 Based upon course selections for Dual Credit and after completing the Pre-Assessment Activity (PAA), the student may be asked to take the TSI Assessment in each component area.
 Where necessary, the student may be given an additional diagnostic test in a particular subject area.
 The TSI Assessment is designed to provide more detailed information regarding your academic strengths and weaknesses.